 We have detected that you are using Internet Explorer to visit this website.
 Internet Explorer is now being phased out by Microsoft.
 As a result, NHS Digital no longer supports any version of Internet Explorer for our web-based products, as it involves considerable extra effort and expense, which cannot be justified from public funds.
 Some features on this site will not work.
 You should use a modern browser such as Edge, Chrome, Firefox, or Safari.
 If you have difficulty installing or accessing a different browser, contact your IT support team.

-Our staff-led networks have a critical role to play in making NHS Digital a fairer and more equal place to work; they provide communities of interest in which people can:
+Our staff-led networks have a critical role to play in making NHS Digital a fairer and more equal place to work, they provide communities of interest in which colleagues can:

 Our networks also support our responsibilities under the Equality Act 2010 which states that we, as a public body, should constantly strive to eliminate discrimination, hasten the equality of opportunity, and foster good relations between different people.

 Each of our staff networks have an executive sponsor and workforce sponsor.
 The benefit of the sponsor is to build positive working relationships and organisational reputation by linking directly with network members; visible support and positive role models are vital to achieve an inclusive workplace.

 The Ability network champions people with diverse abilities and works to empower people with long-term conditions, disabilities, and neurodiversity in the workplace.

 project developments and the built environment

 advice in areas such as interviewing, reasonable adjustments and appropriate language

 Lesbian, Gay, Bisexual, Transgender, Queer and Allies (LGBTQ+)